codacy/docs/docs/organizations/managing-security-and-risk.md

 Codacy opens a finding for each security issue detected in the DAST report.
 If subsequent reports identify the same issue, Codacy updates the existing finding.

-Codacy closes a finding when it is not detected in a subsequent DAST report.
+Codacy closes a finding when it's not detected in a subsequent DAST report.
 If a previously closed issue reappears in a later report, Codacy reopens the finding.

 ## Finding severities and deadlines {: id="item-severities-and-deadlines"}